crabbypinchy/recipes/soup_nagasaki.md

 # Soup Nagasaki

-## Ingredients:
+## Ingredients

-* One can soup, any flavor
+* 1 can of soup, any flavor

-## Directions:
+## Directions

 Preheat oven to 450 degrees.

-Place can of soup, unopnened, in oven
+Place can of soup, unopened, in oven

-Wait one hour.
+Wait one hour